-The Corporation is responsible for the maintenance and integrity of the corporate and financial information included on the College's website.
-Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+The Corporation is responsible for the maintenance and integrity of its website; the work carried out by auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.